Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

 ### Render different volumes in two views

+Switch to a layout with multiple 3D views (for example "Dual 3D") using the toolbar and then use one of the two options below.

+Option A:
+- Go to `Data` module and drag-and-drop each volume into the 3D view

+Option B:
+- Go to `Volume Rendering` module
 - Open the "Inputs" section
 - Select the first volume
 - Click View list and uncheck "View2" (only "View1" should be checked)
-- Click the eye icon for the volume to show up in View1
+- Click the eye icon for the volume to show up in "View1"
 - Select the second volume
 - Click View list and uncheck "View1" (only "View2" should be checked)
-- Click the eye icon for the volume to show up in View2
+- Click the eye icon for the volume to show up in "View2"

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_volumerendering_multiview.png)